 Committed to serving the local community in & out of court.

 Spanish language option available for clients who need it.

 Long track record of successful verdicts & settlements.

 Lawyers & paralegals approach each case with compassion.

 Direct access to the same attorney from start to finish.

 Lawyers work closely with each client on a case-by-case basis.

-Over 100 years of combined injury law experience.
+Decades of injury law experience.

 Southwestern Missouri Location in Aurora

 All attorneys have trial experience & are prepared to go to trial.